open/close all folders

 - The spinoff of Doctor Who, The Sarah Jane Adventures shows and mentions many of Sarah Jane and Jo's prior adventures with the Doctor in the episode Death of the Doctor.
 The ending alludes to the status of many previous Doctor Who companions.

-- In season 6 premiere of Desperate Housewives there's a shot from Paul Young's earlier life filled with this.
+- In season 6 premiere there's a shot from Paul Young's earlier life filled with this.
 It's then taken Up to Eleven in a brief scene of a garden party, where practically everyone from season 1 is present despite of some of them not being seen in the series in six years.
 This means they hired several actors years past to sit in a garden chair for three seconds.

 - Shows up again in the series finale — the very last scene shows the ghosts of many of the major and supporting characters who have died over the course of the show, watching as Susan moves away from Wisteria Lane.

 - In the opening scene of Kaizoku Sentai Gokaiger all 34 previous Super Sentai teams are shown (minus some Sixth Rangers) creating a Badass Army.